-- it is not possible to meet the requirements because, for example, there is not a local supplier, or sufficient local suppliers to enable the requirements of this guideline to be met; or - there is sufficient local supplier availability, but because of the size, complexity or timing of the goods and/or services required, there are not sufficient local suppliers capable of meeting Council's requirements; or - The supplier invited is invited in accordance with Council's First Nations Procurement Guideline and that supplier may not be local.
+- it is not possible to meet the requirements because, for example, there is not a local supplier, or sufficient local suppliers to enable the requirements of this guideline to be met; or - there is sufficient local supplier availability, but because of the size, complexity or timing of the goods and/or services required, there are not sufficient local suppliers capable of meeting Council's requirements.

-Where there is a genuine reason that the requirements of this guideline cannot be met then certain Council Officers may approve a departure from it (except in the instance of complying with Council's First Nations Procurement Guideline, no approval is required).
+Where there is a genuine reason that the requirements of this guideline cannot be met then certain Council Officers may approve a departure from it.